Collins, a Democrat, was the representative for Illinois’s 7th congressional district from 1973 to 1996.

-Each dot in the chart below was a member of the House of Representatives in 1996.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Collins is shown as a purple triangle. (analysis methodology)
+Collins is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1996 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Collins was the primary sponsor of 10 bills that were enacted.
 The most recent include:

 - H.R.
 2704 (104th): To provide that the United States Post Office building that is to be located on the 2600 block of East 75th Street in Chicago, Illinois, shall be ...

 - H.R.
 965 (103rd): Child Safety Protection Act